 New tools in the assessment of toxicity focus on developing a better mechanistic understanding of the biological interactions and pathways involved, through the application of cellular and molecular based methods, combined with computational approaches.
-This task force investigates how these new approaches may have applications in risk assessment that are relevant to the development of safe food and food ingredients.
+These methods are designed to measure biological perturbations, rather than toxicity per se.
+Hence, some changes may reflect desirable effects whilst others may reflect untoward effects, depending on the concentration of the chemical present.
+This is particularly important when considering food.
+Hence, this task force is investigating how these new approaches can be applied in risk assessments that are relevant to the development of safe foods and food ingredients.

-This task force aims to be at the forefront of advances in toxicity testing, proposing guidance on the utility, development and application of novel methodologies to assess hazard and risk in the food chain.
+The task force aims to be at the forefront of advances in the safety assessment of food, proposing guidance on the utility, development and application of novel methodologies to assess hazard and risk in the food chain.
+Using appropriate cutting-edge methods will contribute towards the supply of safe foods/food ingredients.

 For more detailed information, please contact Dr Bettina Schelkle at firstname.lastname@example.org